Welcome to The Warrior Within Float Project

-But how can this project help more than three Vets at a time?
-This is an international project; a float tank can be arranged in almost any state or country.
+But how can this project reach and help more than three veterans at a time?
+The Warrior Within Float Project is an international endeavor, with float tanks available in most states and countries.